Bombus terrestris: Foraging behavior

-Alloethism

 B. terrestris bees exhibit alloethism, which is where different sized bees perform different tasks.
 This kind of behavior can be seen most often in foraging activities.
 Larger bees are more often found foraging outside the nest and will return to the nest with larger amounts of nectar and pollen.
 It is possible that larger bees might be able to withstand greater temperature variation, avoid predation, and travel larger distances making them selectively advantageous.
 Distinct social roles based on morphology might also be beneficial for individuals of the colonies, by making the colony operate more efficiently.
 Small bees can be reared more cheaply and kept for in-nest tasks, while only some larvae will be fed enough to become large foraging bees.

-Food alert

 Individuals who return from the nest after a foraging run often recruit other bees in the colony to leave the nest and search for food.
 In B. terrestris, successful foragers will return to the nest and run around frantically and without a measurable pattern, unlike the ritualized dance of the honeybee.
 Although the mechanism by which this recruitment strategy functions is unclear, it is hypothesized that running around likely spreads a pheromone that encourages other bees to exit and forage by indicating the location and odor of food nearby.
 Colonies with lower food stores will often be more responsive to this foraging pheromone.
 Conversely, in colonies with ample food reserves bees will be less responsive to these pheromones likely to save time and energy from unnecessary foraging.

-Homing ability

 B. terrestris has an impressive homing range, where bees displaced from their nests can relocate the colony from up to 9.8 km away.
 However, the return often takes several days, indicating B. terrestris might be utilizing familiar foliage and natural landmarks to find the nest.
 This may be a tedious process if an individual is outside the conventional foraging range of the nest.
 Another study indicated that these bees can navigate their way back to the nest from a distance as far away as 13 km, although most forage within 5 km of their nest.
 One mark and recapture study found their average foraging distance to be approximately 663 m.
 Male bees have also been found to have longer flight ranges than worker bees, likely because they move farther away from the nest to find mates.
 Males have flight distances of anywhere from 2.6 to 9.9 km.
 If males also contribute to pollination, this might increase previously predicted pollen flow ranges based on worker flight behavior.